Mike Kelly (Pennsylvania politician): 2010

 Kelly challenged incumbent Representative Kathy Dahlkemper in 2010.
-He won the election by 10%, largely by running up his margins outside of heavily Democratic Erie.
+He won the election 55.7%–44.3%, largely by running up his margins outside of heavily Democratic Erie.

 2012

-Kelly defeated Democrat Missa Eaton 55%–41%.
+Kelly defeated Democrat Missa Eaton 54.8%–41.0%.
 His district had been made slightly friendlier in redistricting.
 The district was pushed slightly south, absorbing some rural and Republican territory east of Pittsburgh.
 At the same time, eastern Erie County was drawn into the heavily Republican 5th district.
 The 3rd and 5th were drawn so that the boundary between the two districts was almost coextensive with the eastern boundary of the city of Erie.

 2014

-Kelly defeated Democrat Dan LaVallee of Cranberry Township 60.5%–39.5%.
+Kelly defeated Democrat Dan LaVallee of Cranberry Township 60.6%–39.4%.

 2016

 Kelly ran unopposed and received 100% of the vote.

 2018

 After the Pennsylvania Supreme Court threw out Pennsylvania's original congressional map in February 2018, Kelly's district was renumbered the 16th and made slightly more compact.
 It regained the eastern portion of Erie County that had been drawn into the 5th.
 To make up for the increase in population, its southern portion was pushed to the west, leaving Kelly's hometown of Butler just barely inside the district.

 PoliticsPA wrote that the new 16th was far less safe for Kelly than the old 3rd, citing a Public Policy Polling poll showing him leading Democratic nominee Ron DiNicola 48% to 43%, below the threshold to be considered safe for a fourth term.
 Additionally, while Trump carried the old 3rd with 61% of the vote, he would have carried the new 16th with 58% of the vote.
 Nate Cohn of The New York Times suggested that Kelly would have been in more danger had the 16th absorbed more Democratic-leaning territory northwest of Pittsburgh.
 Ultimately, much of this territory had been drawn into the reconfigured 17th district (the former 12th district).

-Kelly defeated DiNicola 51.6%–47.2%, his first close contest since his initial run for the seat.
+Kelly defeated DiNicola 51.5%–47.3%, his first close contest since his initial run for the seat.